 Our Bali Total Food Tour will whisk you away from the tourist track and introduce you to real local life — through its food!
 This tour combines two of our top-selling Bali tours (Hidden Rice Terraces Trek and Local Eat Street Tour) for one epic adventure.

-We'll start out on the rice terraces of Kerobokan that define the country’s agricultural industry.
+We’ll kick off our adventure with a visit to a large bric-a-brac antiques warehouse, followed by a walk through the local market, where your guide will explain how local businesses operate.
+Then we’ll make our way to the rice terraces of Kerobokan that define the country’s agricultural industry.
 Here, your guide will explain how the subak irrigation system works — it’s an ancient irrigation system, having first been introduced by Hindu priests when they arrived on Bali over 1,200 years ago, but is still very much in use today.
 The subak system is about so much more than just watering plants, though.
 It creates ecosystems for new life, and is bound by the community’s temples, where water priests honour the relationship between humans, the Earth, and the gods.

 You’ll learn more about this relationship with a visit to a local subak temple, a gathering place for farmers.
 We’ll walk from here in to the expansive rice fields of Kerobokan, where we’ll begin our trek of about two to three kilometres (wear comfy shoes that you don’t mind getting wet!).